Degrees and Certifications:

 Position G&T Teacher High School

-I am longtime Social Studies teacher who has worked with Gifted and Talented Students as Coronado's resource teacher for the last 10 years of my 35 years teaching.
-Although I graduated from Mitchell HS, I have taught only on the west side, at West Jr. High, Holmes Jr. High and the last 25 years at Coronado!
-My husband (Palmer HS) and oldest daughter (West Elementary )are also teachers as was my dad (Mitchell and Palmer) - all in District 11.
+I am longtime Social Studies teacher who has worked with Gifted and Talented Students as Coronado's resource teacher for the last 11 years of my 36 years teaching.
+Although I graduated from Mitchell HS, I have taught only on the west side, at West Jr. High, Holmes Jr. High and the last 28 years at Coronado!
+My husband (Palmer HS) and oldest daughter (West Elementary ) are also teachers as was my dad (Mitchell and Palmer) - all in District 11.
 My youngest daughter is working on her masters in Communications.
-Our three cats, Toulouse, Pascal and Beanie have kept us sane and entertained during quarantine and are probably glad we went back to school!
+Although our three cats, Toulouse, Pascal and Beanie have kept us sane and entertained thry are probably glad we went back to school!

-I look forward to a very different, but exciting year as I continue working with GT and all students as coordinator for Advanced Placement courses and exams, and CU Succeed dual enrollment, and concurrent enrollment courses such as Interpersonal Communication, Public Speaking and CU Online courses.
+I look forward to a very different, but exciting year as I continue working with GT and all students as coordinator for Advanced Placement courses and exams, and CU Succeed dual enrollment, and CU Platinum courses such as Interpersonal Communication, Public Speaking..

 Activities & Interests

 Schedule an Appointment with Mrs. Schulzki on the Coronado Counseling Website - https://outlook.office365.com/owa/calendar/CoronadoHSGiftedandTalentedCollegePrograms@d11.onmicrosoft.com/bookings/

-Assisting and serving Coronado's GT population is my primary goal, but I also coordinate the following programs: Advanced Placement and CU Succeed dual enrollment.
+Assisting and serving Coronado's GT population is my primary goal, but I also coordinate the following programs: Advanced Placement and CU Succeed, CU Platinum dual enrollment.

 I have set up my teacher page to assist you or your student in each of these areas - GT, AP, CU Platinum or CU Succeed, and will place pertinent information in the announcement section below, on my calendar, or under each of the programs I help coordinate (left menu) or it may be easier to find information or my scheduler on the Coronado Counseling Career and Counseling links.

-May 3 - May 14, 2021 - Online registration will occur August through October 11.
-School District 11 is committed to providing access and funding to all students who wish to take an AP exam.
-Registration information through AP College Board has been distributed to all AP students, and students have "joined" the AP course in order to access AP resource materials.
-Students will have an opportunity by October 2 to proceed with taking the AP exam or not.
+May 2 - May 13, 2022 - Online registration will occur August through October 11.
+School District 11 is committed to providing access and funding to all students who wish to take an AP exam ($96 per exam).
+Registration information through AP College Board will be distributed to all AP students, and students "join" the AP course in order to access AP resource materials.
+Students will have an opportunity by October 4 to proceed with taking the AP exam or not.
 Please have students contact their AP teacher if they need access to their course join code or inquire of Mrs. Schulzki at firstname.lastname@example.org.

 CU Succeed - UCDenver and UCCS

 The CU Succeed Program collaborates with high schools all over Colorado to give students the opportunity to gain exposure to actual college courses.
 Students enroll in University of Colorado (Denver or UCCS) courses, but are taught and located at Coronado High School, at a reduced rate (52$ per credit at UCCS/77$ per credit at UCDenver).
 Courses and grades appear on a CU transcript and are transferable and articulate at colleges and universities in and out of Colorado.
 These courses come at quite a savings to students and parents!
 This is a dual enrollment option.

 Gifted and Talented - Advanced Learning Plans

 The goal of an Advanced Learning Plan (ALP) is to give every identified student the opportunity to participate in creating goals that are personalized and useful.
-As the district high schools roll out the ALP, all documents related will be posted on this teacher page.
-Please click on the Gifted and Talented tab on the menu to the left.
+As the district high schools roll out the ALP, all documents related will be sent through Naviance to identified Gifted Students. .
+Please click on the Gifted and Talented tab on the menu to the left for more information.